 Who can’t have the Covid-19 vaccine?

 Covid-19 vaccine and pregnancy

-Women who are pregnant have been told not to have a Covid-19 vaccine.
-This is because there is no data on how the vaccine will affect pregnant women or their baby.
+Women who are pregnant were initially told not to have a Covid-19 vaccine.
+This was because there was no data on how the vaccine will affect pregnant women or their baby.

 Covid-19 vaccine and breastfeeding

-If you are breastfeeding, you might now be offered the vaccine.
+If you are breastfeeding, you will also now be offered the vaccine.
 This is a change from what was previously recommended as, like with pregnant women, there is no safety data for this specific situation.
 If you’re unsure, discuss it with your clinician.